 These DIY scented pinecones are a great, festive way to freshen your air during the colder months.
 They make a fun little gift idea too!

-I kind of just realized this year that the pinecones on our trees next to the house are pretty cute and I’ve been having fun using them for this and that around the house this fall.
+I kind of just realized last year that the pinecones on our trees next to the house are pretty cute and I’ve been having fun using them for this and that around the house this year and last.
 They were a key component in both my DIY cotton stems, and my DIY cotton wreath, and now that we’re moving towards the holidays, I’ve decided to gather some up and make my own DIY scented pinecones.

 I think the reason why I never really realized that I’m the owner of cute pinecones is that the ones on our trees don’t look so great (for crafting purposes at least) when they’re on the tree.
 The key for projects like this is to pick them off the tree, then bring them inside and let them dry out for a week or so.
 They’ll dry out, open up really nicely, and look great if you just give them a little time to sit.

 If you have a tree with pinecones, but you aren’t sure if they’ll work for this or not, bring them inside and do a little test to see if they look better after they’ve dried out for a bit.

 Find more DIY Christmas Decor in your own backyard:

 The Creek Line House – DIY Cedar Garland

 The Creek Line House – Gathering Greenery From Your Backyard for Christmas Decor

 The first thing you’ll need to do after drying out your pinecones is to give them a good shake and get all of the seeds out, which will be released during the drying process.